ethereum-optimism/community-hub/src/docs/governance/token-house.md

 You will need to make sure you have some ETH on the Optimism network to pay for gas (0.003 is usually enough).
 [See here](https://help.optimism.io/hc/en-us/sections/4413033248795-Deposit) to learn how to deposit ETH to Optimism.

-             [Bridge](https://app.optimism.io/bridge) ETH from mainnet to Optimism

-        View analytics on Airdrop #1 on [Dune](https://dune.com/springzhang/optimism-airdrop-1-all-in-one)

-    - Didn’t qualify or just want more OP?
-OP is available to buy on all major exchanges deployed on Optimism!
+Didn’t qualify or just want more OP?
+OP is available to buy on all major exchanges deployed on Optimism.

+### Step 2: Delegate your tokens (to someone else or yourself)

+Participating in governance of the Optimism Token House will require a serious time commitment.
+For this reason, we strongly encourage people to delegate the voting power of their OP tokens to a community member who has explicitly volunteered to play an active role in Token House governance.
+If you do not wish to delegate your voting power to a representative, you will still need to delegate to yourself in order to vote.

+[See here](delegate.md) for the delegate guide.